GalMunGral/galmungal.github.io/theoretical-minimum.md

 ## Application Layer
 HTTP here

+# Interlude II: Graphics - Imaging Models
+## Current dominant: Raster models

+Imaging Models: What does the hardware “look like” to the higher levels of software?
+Software models of output (Imaging models)
+Start out by abstracting the HW
+!
+What does the hardware “look like” to the higher levels of software?

+Raster Graphics System
+ Raster: An array of picture element (pixel)

+Frame Buffer
+ Frame buffer: the memory to hold the pixel intensity values
+!
+Most systems provide model pretty close to raster display HW

+! integer coordinate system
+!
+0,0 typically at top-left with Y down
+! all drawing primitives done by filling in pixel color values (values in FB)

+Other display technologies: LCD

+Liquid Crystal Display
+Direct retinal displays

+All these systems use a frame buffer
+ 8-bit of each does a pretty good job, but... some complications

+ 24 bits/pixel => “true color,”

+Pixels determined by 2D array of intensity values in memory “Frame buffer”
+!
+Each memory cell controls 1 pixel
+ All drawing by placing values in memory
+ For each pixel place 3 spots of phosphor (glowing R, G, & B)

+Color frame buffer
+Frame buffer now has 3 values for each pixel

+ each value drives one electron gun
+! can only see ~ 2^8 gradations of intensity for each of R,G,&B !
+1 byte ea => 24 bits/pixel => full color
+## Higher level imaging models: Stencil-and-Paint
+Stencil and paint model
+!
+All drawing modeled as placing paint on a surface through a “stencil”

+ Stencil modeled as closed curves (e.g., splines)
+ !
+In most cases, implemented at a much higher layer than the raw hardware (e.g., in the Window System or Toolkit, which we’ll talk about soon...)
+ Postscript is based on this approach
+!
+Implemented in printer’s hardware (often)
+Resolution & device independent
+ Can support full transformations
+! rotate & scale

 # Part II: GUI Architecture [(source)](http://www.kedwards.com/classes/AY2017/cs4470_fall/)
 Digital displays create the illusion of continuity through high spatial and temporal resolutions.
 Modern computers typically have high DPI (dots per inch) displays with 60 Hz refresh rate.
 The goal for a GUI program then is to generate frames at the rate of 60 FPS (frame per second).
 Using the expressive tools we learned in last chapter, we can write the skeleton of a GUI program in JavaScript-like pseudocode as